arjunolachery/vsocialci/readme.rst

   2. enable the delete post functionality
   3. upvote, downvote functionality will be developed after friend requests and acceptances functionalities are enabled
 2. Develop the friend requests, acceptances functionalities
+3. Refine, add comments and add proper documentation to existing code.